-The majority of local authorities (22 out of 31 local authorities) offer a range of preapplication services to the prospective and scale of the proposal.
-The level of preapplication consultation services offered in this cohort range from on-line delivered selfservice type guidance to multi-disciplinary pre-application consultations.
+The majority of local authorities (22 out of 31 local authorities) offer a range of preapplication services to the prospective applicant proportionate to the nature and scale of the proposal.
+The level of preapplication consultation services offered in this cohort range from on-line delivered self-service type guidance to multi-disciplinary pre-application consultations.
 In addition a significant number of local authorities apply a two stream approach to prioritise more strategic and complex housing and employment generating developments.